clfreeman7/Fabrication/README.md

 ### Flow
 This basic code was written in the [Arduino IDE](https://www.arduino.cc/en/main/software), a free, open-source software based on C and C++.
 This allows us to control the direction and timing of the motors by using an Arduino microcontroller.

-### Inputs
+### User-defined Parameters
-The code requires a minimum of five initial inputs: the number of motors, the motor pins, the desired input cycle, transition time constant, and motor unspooling time constant.
+The code requires a minimum of five initial parameters: the number of motors, the motor pin numbers, the desired input cycle, the transition time constant, and the motor unspooling time constant.
 #### Number of Motors
 This code works for any number of motors by assuming band-bang control (i.e. the motors are always either on or off with no in-between states).
 This allows us to label discrete robot states by considering all of the possibleo on/off combinations.
 If intermidiate states are desired (e.g., half-curled robot limbs), this can be altered in the initializations.
-#### Motor Pins
+#### Motor Pin Numbers
 Here, the user can input the digital Arduino pin numbers that are connected to the motor driver inputs.
 For this to work properly, the motor terminals should be grouped together.
 For instance, for three motors, the array should be {Motor 1 Pin A, Motor 1 Pin B, Motor 2 Pin A, Motor 2 Pin B, Motor 3 Pin A, Motor 3 Pin B}.
 #### Desired Input Cycle
 #### Transition Time Constant
+The transition time constant is the total time it takes for the robot to transition between two states in milliseconds.
+This may differ from the actual total transition time constant due to small delays in the microprocessing, but it should be fairly close.
 #### Motor Unspooling Time Constant
+It is sometimes helpful to add a short period of motor unspooling (reversing the motor direction) when trying to uncurl / relax an actuator.
+If desired, this can be input in milliseconds.
+If this is not desired, this can be initialized as 0.